cartalyst/manuals/nesty/introduction/installation.md

 ----------

-Once downloaded, you may want to add nesty to the always load packages array in 'app/config.php'.

-If you don't do this, you will need to call Package::load('nesty'); to register the package with FuelPHP.
-This is the most efficient way to use any package, as you are only loading the package on requests when you are using it.
-This only needs to be called once per request.
+Once downloaded, you will need to register the bundle with Laravel.
+PUll open your **application/bundles.php** file.
+This is where you register all bundles used by your application.
+Let's add Nesty:

+**Registering Nesty:**

+    return array(

+    	// array('auto' => true) will
+    	// automatically start the bundle.
+    	'nesty' => array('auto' => true),
+    );

+>Notes: If you don't want to automatically start the Nesty bundle, visit [here](http://laravel.com/docs/bundles#starting-bundles) to learn how to manually start bundles.

 ----------